 Sugar disrupts insulin.
 Insulin is connected to all of the other hormones in your body.
 When you eat sugar, this creates a spike in insulin levels, which as a consequence, then mucks up the levels of an important hormone called SHBG which governs the ratio of estrogen to progesterone in our bodies (known for keeping us calm and happy).
 When those ratios go out of whack it leads to irritability, anxiety and insomnia.
 So as you can see, if you want to be calm, happy and relaxed, then sugar is the anti-Christ of foods.

 It’s not hard as hard as it seems to cut down on sugar.
 We’re not talking going to Gwyneth Paltrow extremes here and just surviving on quinoa granola and water filtered from Icelandic glaciers.
 All we’re saying is cut down on the sweet stuff.

-Kat, a life-long sweet-tooth and confirmed sugar addict who would think nothing of eating a family size black forest gateau all to herself swilled down with a litre of Diet Coke (because she thought the word ‘Diet’ would counteract the sugar in the cake), decided 18 months ago that she was sick of being a grumpy old cow who couldn’t sleep and decided to see if cutting down on sugar would make things better.
+Kat, a life-long sweet-tooth and confirmed sugar addict who would think nothing of eating a family size black forest gateau all to herself swilled down with a litre of Diet Coke (because she thought the word ‘Diet’ would counteract the sugar in the cake), decided some years ago that she was sick of being a grumpy old cow who couldn’t sleep and decided to see if cutting down on sugar would make things better.
 It did.
 Not only is she less crabby, but the binge-eating disorder she’d suffered with for over 30 years miraculously stopped.
 (For Kat's personal story of how she tackled her eating disorder, click here on the blog article 'The One Thing That Stopped My Binge Eating Disorder')

 A questionnaire that was funded by the charity Mind found that 88% of people said that changing their diet "improved their mental health significantly" with many saying they had seen big improvements in mood swings, panic attacks, anxiety and depression.